uwrobotics/MarsRoverFirmware/README.md

 The boards can be communicated with through the serial interface exposed through the debug pins.
 You can use the USB-serial interface built into the Nucleo dev boards to communicate with the control boards by connecting the TX pin to the board's RX pin and the RX pin to the board's TX pin (transmit to recieve and vice versa).

 On Ubuntu
 - Run `screen /dev/serial/by-id/usb-STM* 115200` from the terminal.
-You may need to prepend with `sudo`
+You may need to prepend this with `sudo`.

 On Windows
 - Device manager, go to Ports (COM & LPT) and find the name of the Nucleo port (ie COM4)